boazcstrike/boazcstrike/README.md

 # Hi, I'm Bo! 🌑
-🧠🧪 currently: expanding knowledge on AI landscape
+🧠🧪 Currently expanding knowledge on the AI landscape
-🤖 busy with RAG, scraping, django, nextJS, AWS, and modding games 🌐 web developer by night and lead engineer by day
+🤖 Busy with RAG, scraping, Django, Next.js, AWS, and modding games
+🌐 Web developer by night, lead engineer by day
-🔭 looking for beautiful startup ideas for a better future 💾 copy-pasting codes since 2014 (building on top of great tech) 👯 open to working on exciting projects
+🔭 Looking for beautiful startup ideas for a better future
+💾 Copy-pasting code since 2014 (building on top of great tech)
+👯 Open to working on exciting projects

 You’re probably wondering why I juggle so many stacks.
 ✨ Simple: build what’s needed, not what’s wanted; ended up speaking multiple dev dialects.
+It's a personal preference that works for me, different individuals, different path
 > “Jack of all trades, master of none — oftentimes better than master of one.”
-It's a personal preference that works for me, different individuals, different path

 # 💻 Tech Stack: